AlaskaAirlines/auro-dropdown/README.md

 * interact with an element to get clarification on content offering
 * provide definition to iconic imagery
-* when helper text is required
+* when interactive help is required

 ## API Code Examples